Panchananturuk1/-Binding-Data-to-a-Model/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-ivy-w2a8tf

-IT IS A TELPLATE DRIVEN FORM (TDF)
+IT IS A TEMPLATE DRIVEN FORM (TDF)

 Reference